aagatam/Pipeline/README.md

  - `conda activate Pipeline`

 ## 3. Config files configuration <a name="config"></a>
- You need to adjust two files `configs/config.yaml` and `configs/Description.csv` to match your data.
-All the fields in first config are explained within the original file.
+ You need to adjust two files `configs/config.yaml` and `configs/Description.csv` to match your data for RNA-seq data analysis.
+For microarray analysis adjust  `configs/config_Illumina.yaml` and `configs/Description_Illumina.csv` All the fields in yaml configs are explained within the original file.
 Currently only analysis for samples with equal repetitions is available.

 ## 4. Running the pipeline. <a name="run"></a>
 ## Quality control, assebmle and quantification.